How to manage your Internet usage

 - Here are other examples of increased consumption:

-- Streaming video or audio content (eg Netflix, YouTube, etc.)
+- Streaming video or audio content (Netflix, YouTube, etc.)

 - File exchange through sharing software (P2P)